Yale Strom: Photo exhibitions

-Strom's solo photo exhibit, "The Rom of Ridgewood", about Gypsy communities in Queens, New York, was mounted at the Queens Museum of Art; he has had numerous solo exhibits (depicting Jewish and Rom life) throughout the U.S. and Europe (complete exhibition list upon request).
+In the 1980s, Strom made several research trips to Eastern Europe, which became the foundation for much of his later work in photography, writing, and music.
+One of his earliest photo exhibitions was in 1986, with "A Tree Still Stands: The Last Jews of Eastern Europe," co-curated with Brian Blue and exhibited at the Spertus Museum in Chicago.
+His solo photo exhibit, "The Rom of Ridgewood", about Gypsy communities in Queens, New York, was mounted at the Queens Museum of Art in 2002; he has had numerous solo exhibits (depicting Jewish and Rom life) throughout the U.S. and Europe (complete exhibition list upon request).
 His solo exhibit of portraits of klezmer musicians (Jewish and Roma) in Bessarabia, "Klezmorim", was exhibited in Romania and Hungary.
 This same exhibition just recently was at the Jewish Community Center in Houston.
 His photos are part of many collections including Beth Hatefusoth, The Skirball Museum, The Jewish Museum of NYC, The Frankfurt Jewish Museum and the Museum of Photographic Arts.
 The Anne Frank Center in NYC created an exhibit of his photos called "Fragments: Jewish Life in Eastern Europe 1981-2016."
 The exhibit has been seen in Kalamazoo, Prague Jewish Museum and Brno Jewish Museum.